Required configuration settings to establish the NetSuite connection

 - Quote in Salesforce to Estimate in NetSuite Flow Permissions:

 - Transaction: Estimate (Full)

-Add this permission, to enable the connector, to sync Quote in Salesforce as an Estimate in NetSuite.
+Add this permission, to enable the integration app, to sync Quote in Salesforce as an Estimate in NetSuite.
 Otherwise, you can ignore this permission.

 - Item fulfillment Flow from NetSuite to Salesforce :